floherent/wasm-service/docs/DEVELOPER.md

 See the [Execute a WASM module](#execute-a-wasm-module) in the [API reference](#api-reference) section for more details.

+## Application configuration

+The configuration for the WASM service is stored in a YAML file named `.config.yml`.
+This [file](../.config/config.yml) contains various parameters that can be adjusted to customize the behavior of the service.

+### Service configuration

+The service configuration section includes the following parameters:

+- `name`: specifies the name of the WASM service.
+In this case, the name is set to **wasm-service**.
+- `description`: provides a brief description of the service's purpose.
+For example, the description states that the service is *an API for running WASM files*.
+- `service.port`: specifies the port number on which the service will listen for incoming requests.
+The default port is set to **8080**.
+- `service.contextPath`: defines the context path for the service.
+Requests to the service's API endpoints will be prefixed with this path.
+By default, the context path is set to `/`.
+- `service.uploadPath`: specifies the directory path where the uploaded files will be stored.
+The default upload path is set to `./uploads`.
+- `service.dataPath`: specifies the file path for storing the records of the upload process.
+The default file path is set to `./uploads/wasm-data.csv`.

+### Performance configuration

+The performance configuration section includes the following parameters:

+- `performance.cacheSize`: specifies the number of wasm instances to cache.
+The cache is used to store frequently accessed data to improve performance.
+By default, the cache size is set to **10**.
+- `performance.health.wasmDataThreshold`: sets the threshold size in megabytes (MB) for the health check related to the WASM data.
+If the size of the data exceeds this threshold, it may indicate potential performance issues.
+The default threshold is set to 150 MB.
+- `performance.health.diskThreshold`: sets the threshold size in megabytes (MB) for the health check related to disk usage.
+If the available disk space falls below this threshold, it may impact the service's performance.
+The default threshold is set to 512 MB.
+- `performance.health.memoryThreshold`: sets the threshold size in megabytes (MB) for the health check related to memory usage.
+If the memory consumption exceeds this threshold, it may affect the service's performance.
+The default threshold is set to 256 MB.

+These configuration parameters can be modified as per the requirements of the deployment environment and the specific needs of the WASM service.
+It is important to review and adjust these settings appropriately to ensure optimal performance and reliability.

 ## API reference

 The base URL for all the endpoints is `http://localhost:8080`.